devexperts/interview-public/README.md

 **Goal:** Provide SQL to create both tables (`resources/sql/data/accounts.sql`) and (`resources/sql/data/transfers.sql`) and sql query (`resources/sql/select.sql`) that finds all accounts that in total transferred more than 1000$ to other people starting from 2019-01-01

+## Solution

+Exposed REST API is accessible through Swagger API.
+On your local environment you can access it [on the following URL](http://localhost:8080/swagger-ui.html#/operations-controller/transferUsingPOST)

+### Technical notes

+- additional `insert-data.sql` script is provided which creates a few accounts into the database
+- For the sake of the future integration between the Java POJOs and Database a JPA mapping is provided for `Account` and `AccountKey` entities